bartongroup/MG_EarlyReplication/README.md

 targets::tar_make()
 ```

-This will carry out all the calculations, create figures (as [targets](https://books.ropensci.org/targets/)) and output data in directory `tab`.
+This will carry out all the calculations, create figures (as [targets](https://books.ropensci.org/targets/)) and output TSV files in directory `tab`.

+### Xcode

+Further analysis of the two TSV files created under `tab` directory is carried out by Swift code under directory `wavelets`.
+The `wavelets/README.rft` contains instructions.